 The ancient Greek has the same:

-and in the early development of the Greek church, the staff of the archbishop resembled the Tau.3
+and in the early development of the Greek church, the stave of the archbishop resembled the Tau.7

 Much later, the Tau cross shape attributed to Moses as an instrument of healing was adopted by the Egyptian Fr.
 Anthony when he followed an ascetic life in the Egyptian desert.
 Although his lifestyle was simple and hermit like, he was admired for his health (he lived to be 105) and wisdom.
 His fame spread - even reaching Emperor Constantine - and the Tau cross then took on an additional name: the St. Anthony's Cross.

-He used this cross for protection against the plague and other skin diseases, matching the Egyptian claim that the symbol aided immortality and general well-being.
+He used this cross for protection against the plague and skin diseases, just as the Egyptian claim that the symbol aided immortality and general well-being.

 Stretching out his arms, St. Francis demonstrated to his friars that their habit was the shape of the Tau cross.
 They must go out into the world, wearing this cross like an incarnation of Christ.

 The monks were Antonines from the holy Order of Hospitallers of St. Anthony.
 (In the early 11th century, relics of St. Anthony had been taken to south western France where the Order was founded.)